lits101/lits101.github.io/amber_tracking.md

 ## Notes

-- `sensor.grid_consumption` and `sensor.return` are **power** sensors (instantaneous, typically in W or kW)
 - `sensor.house_total_energy` and `sensor.solar_return_kwh` are **energy** sensors (cumulative, in kWh)
 - The energy sensors are used in the automations because they accumulate over time and provide the deltas needed for cost calculation
-- The power sensors are not directly used in the cost tracking automations, but may be useful for real-time monitoring dashboards

 ## Input Helpers